rafaelbco/plone_idioms/python.rst

 Rationale
 ^^^^^^^^^

-- Follow PEP257_ fully.
+- Fully follow PEP257_.
-- Keep consistency with current style which is based on examples given in PEP257_.
+- Keep consistency with current style, which is based on examples given in PEP257_.
 - Borrow ideas from `Google docstrings style`_.
 - Use PEP484_ to specify types, when desired.
 - Nothing is required.
 You can ommit what is obvious.